top of page

 "My brethren, let not many of you become teachers, knowing that we shall receive a stricter judgment.
 For we all stumble in many things.
 If anyone does not stumble in word, he is a perfect man, able also to bridle the whole body.
 Indeed, we put bits in horses’ mouths that they may obey us, and we turn their whole body."
 (3:1)

-In this well-known chapter about the tongue's potency and the destruction it can bring, James starts by pointing out that a teacher—a proclaimer and pronouncer of the true words of God—will be held to a higher standard for the words he or she speaks.
+In this well-known chapter about the tongue's potency and the destruction it can bring, James begins by pointing out that a teacher—a proclaimer and pronouncer of the true words of God—will be held to a higher standard for the words he or she speaks.
 James, led by the Holy Spirit, minces no words as he describes the tongue's power to be used for evil.
-He minces no words as he addresses believers who "praise our Lord and Father" and yet "curse human beings who have been made in God's likeness," which "should not be" (9-10).
+He sugarcoats nothing as he addresses believers who "praise our Lord and Father" and yet "curse human beings who have been made in God's likeness," which "should not be" (9-10).

-As I considered James 3:1 and the verses that followed, I saw a connection between James' teaching and Moses' experience in Numbers 20.
+As I considered James 3:1 and the subsequent verses, I saw a connection between James' teaching and Moses' experience in Numbers 20.
 And I felt a sobering heaviness

-—a personally convicting, sobering heaviness—concerning the seriousness of spiritual leadership, the proclamation of God's Truth, the guarding of the heart, and the government of the tongue.
+—a personally convicting heaviness—regarding the seriousness of spiritual leadership, the proclamation of God's Truth, the guarding of the heart, and the government of the tongue.

 Even Moses, the great prophet-leader of the Old Testament, the deliverer of God's people, the humble man the Great I AM spoke with "face to face" (Numbers 12:8), was not exempt from forfeiting the full earthly experience of the promise fulfilled, which God desired to give him.
-Because Moses did not trust God enough to honor Him as the Holy God that He is, evidenced by Moses' words and his actions, from a distance Moses only saw with his eyes—eyes that had been allowed to actually "see the form of the Lord" (Numbers 12:8)—the territory God had promised His people (Deuteronomy 33:4),
+Because Moses did not trust God enough to honor Him as the Holy God that He is (evidenced by Moses' words and his actions), from a distance this servant only saw with his eyes—eyes that had been allowed to actually "see the form of the Lord" (Numbers 12:8)—the territory God had promised His people (Deuteronomy 33:4),

-And a serious reality to contemplate and take to heart.
+It’s a sobering reality to contemplate—to really sit with and spiritually ponder—and then take to heart.

-In spite of the heartbreak of Moses' experience, my heart is so especially encouraged by the affection and tenderness of God in Moses' last days.
-Deuteronomy 33:6-7 reads,
+Despite the heartbreak of Moses' experience, my heart is so encouraged by God's tenderness and affection—His grace—towards Moses in his last days.
+Deuteronomy 34:6-7 reads,

 "[God] buried [Moses] in Moab, in the valley opposite Beth Peor, but to this day no one knows where his grave is.
 Moses was a hundred and twenty years old, when he died, yet his eyes were not weak nor his strength gone."

 Moses spent forty years in Egypt, forty years in the desert, and forty years in the wilderness.
-3 cycles of 40, each a number of significant Biblical meaning—a detail that should not go unnoticed.
-And even though the Lord issued a just consequence for this leader's disobedience, by refusing something he had longed and waited for, the Lord didn't allow this faithful servant, His very close friend, to end out his life in dimness of vision or weakness of person.
+His life was divided into three cycles of forty (each a number with Biblical significance—a detail I cannot help but notice).
+And even though the Lord issued a just consequence for this leader's disobedience, by refusing a blessing he had longed and waited for, this humble, faithful servant—the Lord’s closest friend—did not conclude his days in dimness of sight or weakness of person.

-Rather, until Moses took his last earthly breath, he had clear sight and staying strength.
+Rather, until Moses’ sojourn was complete, he had a clear vision and a staying strength.

 Recent Posts